bshilliam/docker_devel/README.md

 ```
 docker-compose up --build
 ```
--Note: This will start build a db and app docker image and start up a container for each
+-Note: This will build a db and app docker image and start up a container for each

 2. create databases for the rails project (in another terminal)
 ```